+- Upon enrollment

-- Within the first year of service - A sample of providers is reviewed every eighteen months thereafter
+- Within the first year of service

+- A sample of providers is reviewed every eighteen months thereafter

-State laws, regulations and policies ref ferenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating a agency (if applicable).
-Service Type: Other Service As provided in 42 CFR §440.180(b)(9 ), the State requests the authority to provide the following additional service not
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-specified in statute.
-Service Title:

-Adult Day Health Care, Nursing
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

-HCBS Taxonomy:
+S Taxonomy:

 Category 1: Sub-Category 1:

 05 Nursing 05020 skilled nursing

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

+Category 4: Sub-Category 4:

+Sub-Category 4: a new waiver that replaces an existing waiver.
+Select